oalispahic/ClassMatrix/README.md

 # ClassMatrix
-Library which models a mathematical matrix in C//
+Library which models a mathematical matrix in C++